-Getting to Know… is part of our Teacher and Staff Spotlight series.
+Getting to Know… is part of our new Teacher and Staff Spotlight series.
 Each week we will shine the spotlight one of our classroom teachers, allowing them to share some of their stories, their interests and their favorites with us.
 We hope our teacher spotlights will help our Morning Star parents and families further engage with our teachers, as well as give them a more personal idea of who is teaching and caring for their children during their days with us.

 This week we are getting to know Ms. Cindy as she says goodbye and heads into retirement.